Mandatory access control: Google

-Version 5.0 and later of the Android operating system, developed by Google, use SELinux to enforce a MAC security model on top of its original UID-based DAC approach.
+Version 5.0 and later of the Android operating system, developed by Google, use SELinux (as SEAndroid) to enforce a MAC security model on top of its original UID-based DAC approach.

 Linux family

 Linux and many other Unix distributions have MAC for CPU (multi-ring), disk, and memory.
 While OS software may not manage privileges well, Linux became famous during the 1990s as being more secure and far more stable than non-Unix alternatives.
 The three main Linux Security Modules implementing MAC are SELinux, AppArmor, and TOMOYO Linux.

 Security-Enhanced Linux (SELinux) was originally developed by the NSA and released to the Open Source community in 2000.

 It is one of the first MAC implementations for Linux and is also one of the most popular.

-It has been incorporated into Linux kernels since v2.4, and is enabled by default on Android 5.0+ and Red Hat/Fedora.
+It has been incorporated into Linux kernels since v2.4, and is enabled by default on Android 5.0+, Red Hat Enterprise Linux/Fedora Linux, and SUSE Linux Enterprise/openSUSE.
 SELinux provides powerful fine-grained control which makes it suitable for high-security environments, but many users find that its power and granularity come with a high degree of complexity and a steep learning curve.

 TOMOYO Linux is a lightweight MAC implementation for Linux and Embedded Linux, developed by NTT Data Corporation.
 It has been merged in Linux Kernel mainline version 2.6.30 in June 2009.
 Differently from the label-based approach used by SELinux, TOMOYO Linux performs a pathname-based Mandatory Access Control, separating security domains according to process invocation history, which describes the system behavior.
 Policy are described in terms of pathnames.
 A security domain is simply defined by a process call chain, and represented by a string.
 There are 4 modes: disabled, learning, permissive, enforcing.
 Administrators can assign different modes for different domains.
 TOMOYO Linux introduced the "learning" mode, in which the accesses occurred in the kernel are automatically analyzed and stored to generate MAC policy: this mode could then be the first step of policy writing, making it easy to customize later.